godotengine/godot-docs/tutorials/xr/ar_passthrough.rst

   objects cast shadows on real world objects [#]_.

 .. figure:: img/xr_passthrough_example.webp
-    :alt: Image showing shadow to opacity being used to show the users desk.
+    :alt: Image showing shadow to opacity being used to show the user's desk.

-    Image showing shadow to opacity being used to show the users desk.
+    Image showing shadow to opacity being used to show the user's desk.

 This enabled the following use cases: